ROCm/rocm-install-on-linux/docs/reference/3rd-party-support-matrix.rst

 Third-party support matrix
 ***************************************************************************

-ROCm™ supports various third-party libraries and frameworks.
-We've tested our supported versions, so you can be assured that they work.
-Non-supported third-party versions may also work, but we haven't tested these for functionality.
+ROCm™ supports a variety of third-party libraries and frameworks.
+The supported versions have been tested so you can be assured that they function as expected.
+Non-supported third-party versions might work but haven’t been tested.

 Deep learning
 ================================================